Manoj-RHCL/Terraform/README.md

  Hi All,

- We are working on is as of now vpc part has been completed,other modules will update soon.... :-)
+ We are working on is as of now vpc part has been completed,other modules will update soon.... :-) M

  Regards,
  Manoj